-Optimizing ethylene plant utilities via Hybrid ANN and first-principles modelling
+Optimizing ethylene plant utilities via hybrid artificial neural network and first-principles modeling Scientific paper

 Main Article Content